doublesecretagency/craft-googlemaps/docs/proximity-search/README.md

 The `distance` "column" is not a real column in the database.
 It is dynamically generated on-the-fly, and the values are then accessible via the resulting [Address Models](/models/address-model).
 :::

-## The `distance` Property
+## The `distance` property

 When conducting a proximity search, you will end up with a normal array of elements.
-And as usual, the value of each Address field will be available as an **Address Model**.
-However, in the case of a proximity search, each Address Model will also contain a special extra property... [distance](/models/address-model/#distance).
+Per usual, each Address field will be accessible as an **Address Model**.
+However, when conducting a proximity search, each Address Model will also contain an additional property... [distance](/models/address-model/#distance).

 The `distance` property of each Address Model will contain the relative distance to the specified search target.
 It is automatically populated if the element was retrieved as part of a proximity search.
 If the element was _not_ retrieved as part of a proximity search, then `distance` will return a _null_ value instead.

-## Multiple Address fields

-If your entries contain multiple Address fields, it doesn't matter which handle you use in order to trigger the proximity search.
-Each Address field is capable of triggering the exact same proximity search.

-By default, the proximity search will include _all_ Address fields.
-You can specify a proximity search against a _specific_ Address field by specifying the [`field` option](/proximity-search/options/#fields).